 The United States is not free from snow by any stretch of the imagination.
 In fact, there are so many states that frequently experience quite heavy snowfall.
 Heavy enough that a lot of hills, slopes, skate parts, and other areas become perfect for snowboarding.

-I can’t count the number of times I have checked a snow day predictor and found we are due for a solid week of snow.
+I can’t count the number of times I have checked a snow day predictor or snow calculator and found we are due for a solid week of snow.
 And I’m lucky that I already own a snowboard because it meant I could shred the newly formed snow slopes to my heart’s content.

 But many of my friends within the skateboarding community were left without.
 Unable to skate or snowboard.